Ruby slippers: Subsequent history

-The pair Warner kept, the "Witch's Shoes", was in the best condition.
+The pair Warner kept, the "Witch's Shoes," was in the best condition.
 Warner sold the shoes in 1981 to an unknown buyer through Christie's East for $12,000.
 Two weeks after Landini bought his slippers, this pair resurfaced and was offered privately through Christie's to the under-bidder of the Bauman shoes, Philip Samuels of St. Louis, Missouri.
-Samuels bought them for the same price that Landini had paid, $165,000.
-He has used his shoes for fundraising for children's charities, as well as lending them to the Smithsonian when their slippers are cleaned, repaired or (previously) on tour.
-Auction house Profiles in History announced that this pair would be the highlight of its December 15–17, 2011 Icons of Hollywood auction.
+Samuels bought them for the same price Landini had paid, $165,000.
+He has used his shoes to fund children's charities, and has lent them to the Smithsonian when their slippers are cleaned, repaired, or (previously) on tour.
+Auction house Profiles in History announced this pair would highlight its December 15–17, 2011 Icons of Hollywood auction.
 In an interview, Joe Maddalena, head of Profiles in History, estimated that they would go for two to three million dollars.
 They were offered with a starting reserve price of two million dollars on December 16, 2011, but did not sell.
 Actor Leonardo DiCaprio and other benefactors, including director Steven Spielberg, made it possible for the Academy of Motion Picture Arts and Sciences to acquire the pair for an undisclosed price in February 2012 for their forthcoming museum.

 Kent Warner sold one pair to Michael Shaw in 1970.
 These were stolen from an exhibit at the Judy Garland Museum in Grand Rapids, Minnesota, on the night of August 27–28, 2005.
 In 2015, the Associated Press reported that an anonymous donor had offered a $1 million reward for information about the stolen slippers.
 On September 4, 2018, the FBI announced the stolen pair had been recovered after a 13-year search.
+On March 16, 2023, a federal grand jury indicted a Minnesota man on one count of theft.
+He pleaded guilty and was sentenced to time served in January 2024.
+On December 7, 2024, this pair was sold at auction for $28 million by Heritage Auctions (ultimately $32.5 million after auction house's fees are included), making it the most "valuable movie memorabilia ever sold at auction," according to Heritage Auctions.
+Over 800 people bid on the item, including the Judy Garland Museum, attempting to buy the slippers back from Shaw, who had repossessed the pair after it had been recovered by the FBI.

 The very elaborate curled-toe "Arabian" pair was owned by actress and memorabilia preservationist Debbie Reynolds.
 She acknowledged she got them from Kent Warner.
-These slippers were sold for $510,000 (not including the buyer's premium) as part of the June 2011 auction of part of the actress's collection.
+These slippers were sold for $510,000 (not including the buyer's premium) in the June 2011 auction as part of the actress's collection.